ExmgElements/exmg-elements-monorepo/packages/exmg-form/README.md

 Read more: IronFormElementBehavior (https://github.com/PolymerElements/iron-form-element-behavior).

 Events:

 1. **submit** - when submit button pressed.
 Will contain all form serialized data.
 Submit event will not fire when any of required fields are not set.
 2. **cancel** - when cancel button pressed.
+3. **dirty** - when the user edit an editable in the form.
+Is thrown only once.

 Attributes:

 1. **hide-cancel-button**
 2. **submit-button-copy**
 3. **inline** - whether or not try to display form in single line
+4. **isDirty** - _readOnly_ - wheter or not a value in the form has been changed

 ```
 <exmg-form